Blog post

 Document Results: Operational Qualification Reporting

 Recording outcomes from the functional validation procedure is not just essential; it’s a cornerstone of proving adherence and maintaining traceability.
 Each test result must be documented in a standardized format, detailing test conditions, observations, and any deviations encountered.
 A comprehensive report should encapsulate the findings, clearly indicating whether acceptance criteria were met.
-This meticulous documentation serves as a crucial reference during regulatory audits and reinforces the organization’s commitment to quality and compliance.
+This meticulous documentation serves as a crucial reference during and reinforces the organization’s commitment to quality and compliance.

 The functional validation testing stage, known as operation qualification (OQ), is part of the broader multi-step Computer System Validation (CSV) procedure.
 This procedure encompasses planning, defining user needs, design specifications, and installation validation, among others.
 Each stage plays a critical role in ensuring that the system operates as intended in the user environment.